Dredging: Transportation and disposal of materials

 A number of vessels, notably in the UK and NW Europe de-water the hopper to dry the cargo to enable it to be discharged onto a quayside 'dry'.
 This is achieved principally using self discharge bucket wheel, drag scraper or excavator via conveyor systems.

 When contaminated (toxic) sediments are to be removed, or large volume inland disposal sites are unavailable, dredge slurries are reduced to dry solids via a process known as dewatering, to minimize the dredge plume.
 Current dewatering techniques employ either centrifuges, geotube containers, large textile based filters or polymer flocculant/congealant based apparatus.

 In many projects, slurry dewatering is performed in large inland settling pits, although this is becoming less and less common as mechanical dewatering techniques continue to improve.

 Similarly, many groups (most notable in east Asia) are performing research towards utilizing dewatered sediments for the production of concretes and construction block, although the high organic content (in many cases) of this material is a hindrance toward such ends.

 The proper management of contaminated sediments is a modern-day issue of significant concern.
 Because of a variety of maintenance activities, thousands of tonnes of contaminated sediment are dredged worldwide from commercial ports and other aquatic areas at high level of industrialization.
 Dredged material can be reused after appropriate decontamination.
 A variety of processes has been proposed and tested at different scales of application (technologies for environmental remediation).
 Once decontaminated, the material could well suit the building industry, or could be used for beach nourishment.

+Some dredge-spoil islands develop ecological value over time, as deposited sediment stabilizes and supports vegetation, creating secondary habitat for bird colonies and other wildlife.
+The United States Army Corps of Engineers has documented former spoil islands in the Cape Fear River estuary serving as nesting sites for brown pelicans and other seabirds.